ANavarrete00/ANavarrete00/README.md

 ## Hi and welcome to my GitHub 👋
 My name is Adrian Navarrete, and I'm a software engineer from Washington.
-I am a recent graduate with my BAS in Information Technology.
+I am a recent graduate with my BAS in Software Development.
 I have had many jobs ranging from machinist, commercial driver, to electrictian.
 Some thing I like to do include coding, gaming, woodworking, and camping.
 * Feel free to contact me at adrian.navarrete@yahoo.com
 # Back-End skills
 <p>